Violet turaco: Habitat

-It is resident in West Africa, and has an extremely large range from Senegal through to the Nigeria, with an isolated population in Chad and Central African Republic.
+It is resident of West Africa, and has an extremely large range from Senegal through to Nigeria, with isolated populations in Chad and the Central African Republic.
 It occurs in tropical savannas, wetlands, woodlands and forests.

 Diet

 Diet consists of fruit, and they are quite partial to figs, but they will also eat leaves, buds, flowers, insects, snails and slugs.

 Reproduction

 Cooperative breeding behavior has been observed in captivity in this species.
+They breed mainly during the rainy season, but the timing varies from place to place.
+As the breeding starts around April in Senegal and Gambia, while in Nigeria it occurs between June and October.

 The female lays two eggs in a flimsy tree platform nest.
+Both male and female take care of the eggs and hatchlings.

 Threats

 This species is locally common, but is vulnerable to trapping for the pet trade in Guinea, Sierra Leone, Liberia and Ghana.